lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial2/tutorial.rst

 from these groups are recalculated at every step.
 The ``fix nvt`` does the
 same for the ``cnt_mid`` group, while also applying a Nosé-Hoover thermostat
 with desired temperature of 300 K :cite:`nose1984unified, hoover1985canonical`.

+.. admonition:: Note
+    :class: non-title-info

+    The Nosé-Hoover thermostat only controls the temperature of the atoms belonging to the specified ``cnt_mid`` group.
+Atoms outside this group are not affected by the thermostat.

 To restrain the motion of the atoms at the edges, let us add the following
 commands to **unbreakable.lmp**: